How The New York Times Turned Unsolicited Donations Into a Successful Program

 MAY 22, 2013

 The product of more than a year of deliberations led by New York Attorney General Eric Schneiderman, the Nonprofit Revitalization Act and the Executive Compensation Reform Act represent the first major reforms to the state’s nonprofit laws in 40 years.
 New York lawmakers introduced two pieces of legislation last week that they say would improve governance and oversight of the state’s tax-exempt community and rein in excessive compensation for top charity executives.
-The reforms drew praise from many nonprofit executives in New York.

 Make Your Exhibitor Marketing Campaign a Success